1472–1539

 Biography

-He took Holy Orders, and in 1505, became a Hebrew tutor at Ingolstadt.
+In 1505, became a Hebrew tutor at Ingolstadt.

 Leaving this in 1514, he went to Augsburg, where he published a Hebrew Grammar in 1514.
 In 1518, by recommendation of Reuchlin, he was invited to become a Greek and Hebrew tutor in Wittenberg, where he had Philipp Melancthon as a pupil.

-In 1519, he went to Nuremburg; in 1521 to Heidelberg; and in 1522 to Antwerp.
+In 1519, he went to Nuremberg; in 1521 to Heidelberg; and in 1522 to Antwerp.

-After a short stay in Zürich, where he taught Hebrew to Zwingli, in 1523 he settled in Augsburg, where he received a royal license to teach Hebrew.
+After a short stay in Zürich, where he taught Hebrew to Ulrich Zwingli, in 1523 he settled in Augsburg, where he received a royal license to teach Hebrew.

 Sources